smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Water Veil and Sand Veil grant 20% damage reduction in rain and sand, respectively (this replaces Sand Veil's usual effect, but not Water Veil's)

+- Multiscale decreases damage by 1/3 rather than 1/2 (Sorry, Dragonite, this is in return for a usable physical Flying STAB in Aerial Ace)

 Minor item changes: